vanjs-org/van/converter/README.md

 ```

 ### Using VanJS Components

+_This is only supported in the converter library, not in the UI._

 The input HTML string can be a mix of HTML elements and custom UI components built with **VanJS**.
 To use custom UI components, just specify the component similar to regular HTML tags.
 For instance, assume we have custom UI components similar to the ones shown in https://vanjs.org/ home page: